yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 > parameter).
 Any charset defined by IANA for the "text" tree
 > may be used in conjunction with the "charset" parameter.

+Security considerations:

+> Text/csv consists of nothing but passive text data that should
+> not pose any direct risks.
+However, it is possible that
+> malicious data may be included in order to exploit buffer
+> overruns or other bugs in the program processing the text/csv
+> data.

+> Implementers and users should also be aware that some software
+> applications may interpret certain characters in the beginning of CSV
+> fields as referring to code or formulas, thus resulting in malicious
+> code execution.
+This is known as "CSV injection" and users consuming
+> CSV files should filter out such characters.

+> The text/csv format provides no confidentiality or integrity
+> protection, so if such protections are needed they must be
+> supplied externally.

+> The fact that software implementing fragment identifiers for
+> CSV and software not implementing them differs in behavior, and
+> the fact that different software may show documents or
+> fragments to users in different ways, can lead to
+> misunderstandings on the part of users.
+Such misunderstandings
+> might be exploited in a way similar to spoofing or phishing.

+> Implementers and users of fragment identifiers for CSV text
+> should also be aware of the security considerations in RFC 3986
+> {{?RFC3986}} and RFC 3987 {{?RFC3987}}.

 Interoperability considerations:

 > Due to lack of a single specification, there are considerable differences among